all-of-us/workbench-snippets/README.md

 1. If you are new to GitHub, don't start here.
 Instead, work through a GitHub tutorial such as one of these:
     * https://guides.github.com/activities/hello-world/
     * http://r-pkgs.had.co.nz/git.html.
 2. Follow [the instructions](https://github.com/all-of-us/workbench#git-secrets) to install [git-secrets](https://github.com/awslabs/git-secrets).
-Its a git commit hook that "Prevents you from committing passwords and other sensitive information to a git repository.".
+Its a git commit hook that *"Prevents you from committing passwords and other sensitive information to a git repository."*.

 # How to contribute a snippet